jimothy001/GrayScottPerlin/README.md

 This is an experiment to see what happens when the Gray Scott model of reaction diffusion is subjected to directional biases (currents), as produced by a vector field.

+An running instance of this experiment can be found here: https://gray-scott-perlin.herokuapp.com/

 ![](https://github.com/jimothy001/GrayScottPlus/blob/main/gifs/singularity.gif)

 The effect of the vector field is most apparent at vector singularities.